 We don’t use labels, as they would wear off in time, so all our bottles are printed with an extra long life ink.

 Our dispensers are designed to be tough and reliable too.
 Dispensers are typically not recyclable, so it’s essential they are re-used as many times as possible.
 We make that possible – with a minimum of effort.

 Aside from our bottles. what other packaging do we have?

 Splosh concentrates come in PVOH (polyvinyl alcohol) a non-toxic, water-soluble polymer.
 Once placed in warm water PVOH biodegrades first into acetic acid (the main component of vinegar) and then into carbon dioxide and water.

 Our sachets come in trays.
-They are made from 100% recycled high impact polystyrene (also known as HIPS), which is a commonly used packaging material.
-The trays can potentially be recycled – although like all trays, the recycling stream is not yet geared up to
+They are made from recycled polyethylene terephthalate (usually known as RPET), which is a very widely used packaging material.
+The trays can be recycled easily, with the recycling stream fully geared up to accept the material.

 In any case, it’s much better to find a second use for our trays.
 Rinse them carefully in warm water to make sure there is no concentrate on them and then consider these uses:

 ● haberdashery storage